AugurProject/augur.js-docs/source/version2/includes/_glossary.md

 When a [Designated Reporter](#designated-reporter) submits a [Report](#report), they must put up an amount of REP on an [Outcome](#outcome) that is equal to the Designated Reporter Stake.
 Note that this amount is calculated differently than the [No-Show Bond](#no-show-bond).

 !!!TBD!!!
-Update calculations (see Universe.calculateFloatingValue) During the very first [Dispute Window](#dispute-window) after launch, the amount of the Designated Reporter Stake will be set at 0.35 [REP](#rep).
+Update calculations (see Formulas.calculateFloatingValue) During the very first [Dispute Window](#dispute-window) after launch, the amount of the Designated Reporter Stake will be set at 0.35 [REP](#rep).
 The amount of the Designated Reporter Stake is dynamically adjusted according to how many [Designated Reports](#designated-report) were incorrect (failed to concur with the [Market's](#market) [Final Outcome](#final-outcome)) during the previous Dispute Window.
 In particular, we let δ be the proportion of Designated Reports that were incorrect during the previous Dispute Window, and we let b<sub>d</sub> be the amount of the Designated Reporter Stake during the previous Dispute Window, then the amount of the Designated Reporter Stake for the current Dispute Window is max &#123;0.35, b<sub>d</sub>f(δ)&#125;.

 ## Designated Reporting